 Step 3: There is some sort of personal crisis… It doesn’t matter what it is, but they need some extra time off.
 You know your brother/daughter/best friend isn’t taking advantage of you.
 You give them extra time off.

-Step 4: You begin to notice things.
-Like the fact that they’re performance hasn’t improved, and that their attendance has continued to decline.
+Step 4: You begin to notice things like their performance haven’t improved and their attendance has continued to decline.
 The rest of your employees resent having to pick up the work of this non-performing team member.
 You’ve got a real mess on your hands.

-Step 5: You sit down and try to work it out.
-They agree they will perform better, and show up to work.
-Everything feels better.
-Until you get that call from your mom.
+Step 5: Sit down and try to work it out.
+They agree they will perform better and show up to work.
+Everything feels better until you get that call from your mom.
 “You said WHAT to your brother?”

 Step 6: You are seriously thinking about firing him/her.
-In fact you are certain that if it was anyone else they’d be gone by now.
-You know what the right decision is; but you’re caught.
+In fact, you are certain that if it were anyone else, they’d be gone by now.
+You know what the right decision is, but you’re caught.
 What will Thanksgiving dinner be like?
 What will my friends/family think?
 You used to like this person, but now you resent them so much.
 You’re losing an employee and a friend.
 So you hesitate.

-Step 7: The situation continues to worsen, it demoralizes your good team members as they lose respect for you.
+Step 7: The situation worsens; it demoralizes your good team members as they lose respect for you.

 What do you do now?
 Do you fire them?

 Because we can’t (or won’t) use our normal progressive discipline for this employee, we switch tactics and use much more caustic tools.
-Yelling, shame, bargaining and complaining behind their back are ones I see often.
-These are not only ineffective, but they further erode your staff’s confidence and trust in your leadership.
+I often see yelling, shame, bargaining, and complaining behind their back.
+These are ineffective, eroding your staff’s confidence and trust in your leadership.

 What else could go wrong?

 Hiring someone you are close to is a dangerous business.
 The upside can be terrific, but so can the downside.
-That’s why I tell my clients hiring family and friends is a bad idea.
-Never hire anyone you can’t, or won’t, fire.
+I tell my clients that hiring family and friends is a bad idea.
+Never hire anyone you can’t or won’t fire.

 Photo credit: Stefan